Posted on: Aug 10, 2018, | By Candy, WayKen Marketing Manager

 For example, Drilling speed differs with the diameter.
 It is highest at its outer point and is practically zero in the center of the drill ( where the axis is).
 It means that the machining process near the revolution axis is not actually cutting but plastic deformation.
-This increases the thrust force of the tool and the tool wear drastically.
+This increases the thrust force of the tool and the tool wears drastically.

 Because of the axial thrust force, the drill, especially a worn one, will bend a thin layer of metal as it exits the stock.
 The resulting leftover material protrudes around the hole and needs to be removed manually.
 Using a mill instead drastically lowers the leftover material.